asmitbm/contributors-guide/pages/Commit-guidelines.md

 ```
 feat: add copy to clipboard functionality to docs

+What's being changed:

 The documentation site contains a large number of code snippets that we
 need to manually copy.
 The addition of a copy to clipboard functionality
 will make it easier to copy the codes and reuse them.

+Type of change:

+[x] Feature or enhancements (non-breaking change which adds functionality)

+How Has This Been Tested?

+This has been tested locally by building and running the site
 ```

 * Documentation changes